 Show and label all high water elevations affecting base clearance or roadway grades.
-Provide benchmark data just below the upper margin of the profile portion.
-However, if space permits, place data in the plan portion just above the upper profile margin at the appropriate corresponding station.
 Refer to Exhibit PP-2 for correct format.

 Show station equations and exceptions.
 Begin and end stations of project, construction, bridge and bridge culverts must also be shown.